Ridgling: In horses

 Although the rate that testicles descend varies between individual animals, horses over three years with the condition are generally castrated.
 Surgery called a cryptorchidectomy is used to remove the retained testicle, but different procedures are used, depending on the location inside the body cavity.

 An undescended testicle is not a serious or life-threatening condition, though it may cause the animal discomfort at times.
 This condition can be corrected by surgery to place the testicle in the correct position, but most ridglings are gelded to remove the testicle altogether.

 When a male horse thought to be a gelding exhibits aggressive or sexual behavior, cryptorchidism is suspected.
 Sometimes, a horse with an unknown medical history is actually a stallion with both testicles retained.
-An alternate definition of ridgling is a partially castrated horse.
+An alternative definition of ridgling is a partially castrated horse.
 This can occur when a ridgling is gelded, but the retained testicle is not removed, resulting in an incomplete castration.
 Such animals may exhibit sexual behavior similar to intact males, either because the undescended testicle eventually dropped into the scrotum after the castration procedure or because the retained testicle may still produce some hormones.
 Retained testicles in such cases generally are removed.
 There are blood tests that can determine if a horse is producing male hormones, though these do not detect a ridgling if hormone levels are too low.
 Palpation sometimes can detect a retained testicle, but is also of uneven reliability.
 There are also cases where true geldings exhibit aggressive or stallion-like behavior, sometimes called "false rigs", but their behavior is not hormone-driven and can sometimes be corrected with proper training and discipline.